MuathHamidi/muath.hamidi/apps.md

 - **[Interatomic Distances Visualizer](./apps/interatomic_distances_visualizer.html)**: A tool to visualize the interatomic distances distribution.
 - **[CIF Maker](./apps/cif_maker.html)**: A tool to create CIF files from input data.
 - **[State Basis Convertor](./apps/state_basis_convertor.html)**: A tool to convert the quantum states from the coupled basis to the chemical atomic orbitals basis.

+## Utility Applications

+- **[PDF Page Extractor](./apps/pdf_page_extractor.html)**: This tool allows users to select a PDF, specify a page range, convert those pages to high-quality PNG or JPEG images, and download them individually or as a ZIP file.